davidjkim810/bank-management-system/README.md

 # README

+Name:

-Name: Bank Management System
+Bank Management System

 Description: The Bank Management System (BMS) is a Rails web application that allows users of participating banks to create a username and manage their accounts online.
-The user can create and manage three kinds of accounts which they can make transactions through.
+The user can create and manage three kinds of accounts which they can also make transactions through.

 Installation Guide: